 WordPress’s new block-based editor, and the blocks that come with Newspack, introduce a ton of flexibility and options when you’re building your site.
-It can also make it hard to know exactly what settings work well together.
+But it can also make it hard to know exactly what settings work well together.

-This guide of Dos and Don’ts is meant to help highlight things we recommend doing when working in the block editor and Newspack theme options, and things we would advise against.
+This list of Dos and Don’ts is meant to help highlight things we recommend doing when working in the block editor and Newspack theme, and things we would advise against.

 Gutenberg offers gradients options on a number of blocks, including Group, Button, Cover block overlays.

-Do use gradients sparingly — having more than one element with a gradient background per page can lessen their impact, and make the page feel busy.
+Don’t use too many gradients — having more than one element with a gradient background per page can lessen their impact, and make the page feel busy.

 Do use gradients based on your site’s colors, or neutral colors.
 Due to the range of options available, gradients can clash pretty easily with your site’s palette.